In this article I review 4 reasons you should avoid an internal appeal with your insurance company.

-Sometimes the provider will let you file one or more “internal appeals” before you take the step of bringing your claim before an arbitrator or judge.
-Naturally, you need to go through all the steps, right?
+All insurance companies let you do one or more of these internal appeals before you take the step of bringing your claim before an arbitrator or judge.
+Naturally, you need to do as many internal appeals as they will allow, right?

 Sometimes internal appeals in a long-term disability case can cause unnecessary delays, wasting your time and financial resources.
 So how do you know what to do?

-Let’s discuss when it makes sense to ask for internal appeals and when you should avoid them and go for outside help.
+Let’s discuss when it makes sense to continue doing internal appeals and when you should avoid them and go for outside help.
 But let’s start by making sure we all know what an “internal appeal” really means.

 This article is part of our Ultimate Guide to Long-term Disability.

 What is an internal appeal for long-term disability benefits?

 When you apply to a provider for disability benefits, the company assigns an agent to review your claim and approve or deny it.
 If you get denied and request an internal appeal, the provider assigns a new agent to review the denial and decide whether to overturn it and give you your benefits or let it stand.

 We call the appeal “internal” because at this point, it only involves you and the provider.
 “External” appeals involve an outside party, usually a judge or other arbitrator.

 Internal appeals are the first step in the appeals process, and most providers offer two or three rounds.
 But with some insurance plans, you may not need to go through all the rounds.
 If the first internal appeal fails, you can choose to move right to the final appeal with the arbitrator or courts.
 Your HR department or union may not understand all the options that apply to you.
 You may need to seek a free legal consultation to get straight answer about what options your plan allows.